How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Using Persona to find Blog topics (with an Example)

-Now that you have a pretty good idea of what your ideal customer looks like, you can start thinking of blog topics that might be interest to them and have a rationale for each of these.
+Now that you have a pretty good idea of what your ideal customer looks like, you can start thinking of blog topics that might be interesting to them and have a rationale for each of these.

 I’ll share a fictional example here: